 Building a flexible schedule at the onset can help when time management issues arise.
 As much as we want to avoid mistakes, you can not work on the assumption that nothing will go wrong.
 When you run into a roadblock, what will be your plan?
 Will it be better for you to delay the launch of your website?
 Should you release a scaled-down version online instead?
 Being aware of your options, should your schedule derail.
 Leaving some wiggle room and having a Plan B will keep your project moving forward.

-Do you have room in your budget to accommodate any cost overruns?
+Do you have room in your web development project budget to accommodate any cost overruns?
 That’s important to know, particularly if you decide to add new features, pages, or ideas as you go.
 During the planning phase of your project, dig deep into the research.
 Having a clear understanding of your user’s needs and your company’s goals will help.
 What components of the website matter most?
 Prioritizing your needs and wants will allow you to make smart, budgetary decisions.

-Be aware that new ideas may develop during the project.
+Be aware that new ideas may develop during the web development project.
 Or your team may discover more issues that need resolution.
 Can your budget handle such changes?
 Decide in advance how you want to address unforeseen adjustments.
 This will lessen the monetary pains of any surprises.

 Big Changes in Creative Direction